-“Ubuntu is a philosophy that considers the success of the group above that of the individual.”
+Ubuntu is a philosophy that values the success of the group over the individual.”

-‘It is the essence of being human.
-It speaks of the fact that my humanity is caught up and is inextricably bound up in yours.
+Essence This is the essence of being human.
+It talks about the fact that my humanity is caught and bound inextricably in you.
 I am human because I belong.
-It speaks about wholeness, it speaks about compassion.
+It speaks about perfection; it speaks about compassion.

 The children responded: “Ubuntu.
-How could any one of us be happy if all the others were sad?”Ubuntu is a philosophy of African tribes that can be summed up as “I am what I am because of who we all are. “
+Can any of us be happy if everyone else is unhappy?
+“Ubuntu is a philosophy of African tribes called” I am who I am because we all are. “

 Blaize Bancroft CEO Gomie Design.